How To Create a New User and Grant Permissions in MySQL

 Let’s start by making a new user within the MySQL shell:

-Sadly, at this point newuser has no permissions to do anything with the databases.
-In fact, if newuser even tries to login (with the password, password), they will not be able to reach the MySQL shell.
+At this point newuser has no permissions to do anything with the databases.
+In fact, even if newuser tries to login (with the password, password), they will not be able to reach the MySQL shell.

 Therefore, the first thing to do is to provide the user with access to the information they will need.